Taming and Training

 A shy bird is different from a fearful bird, even though a shy bird may behave fearfully.
 You’ll notice that a shy bird has some interest in family life when you’re not focusing your attentions on him.
 Does the bird watch what you do?
 Is he playing contentedly as you move around the room?
 Perhaps he is just not used to human contact but is still interested in what you have to offer.

 When you approach a shy bird’s cage, he may climb to the back, but will still watch you, looking for signs that you’re not as scary as you seem.
 If you offer the shy bird a snack, he may hesitantly take it.
-This is a great bird to work with — he wants to be a part of your flock, he is just wary of its new surroundings.
+This is a great bird to work with — he wants to be a part of your flock, he is just wary of his new surroundings.

 Start working with this bird by “conditioning” him to your presence.
 Allow him to become comfortable with family life before you make any demands on him.
 Once he is completely comfortable when you approach the cage to offer food and water, move your hand closer to the bird for a moment as you service the cage, but don’t touch the bird.
 Speak softly to him, but avoid direct eye contact.
 Don’t push contact.
 The idea is to condition the bird to your hand’s presence.

 Once the bird is comfortable with your hand being close, try to touch the bird briefly on the chest or head, and then pull away slowly.
 You want the bird to understand that your touch isn’t scary, and can actually be pleasant.
 Do this for as long as it takes for the bird to become comfortable being touched.